andersryanc/DGTracker/readme.md

 - Download the [Facebook iOS SDKs](https://developers.facebook.com/docs/ios/) and place them in your documents folder at: `~/Documents/FacebookSDK` (the `react-native-fbsdk` npm library references those frameworks at that specific location, otherwise the project won't build properly).
 - Run `npm i` to install all project dependencies
-- Download [Genymotion](https://www.genymotion.com/) or other android emulator for testing

 # Development